 If you get paid in foreign currency, the fluctuating exchange rate can be an issue, whether or not you have a UK bank account, as this will make it difficult to determine your exact income.
 Your income also has the potential to lose value over time, against UK currency, which makes it harder for the lender to be certain you will still meet the mortgage terms in the future.

 Purchasing a property, regardless of the circumstances, will always involve undergoing credit searches.
 If you’ve lived outside of the UK for a considerable amount of time, it may be that you no longer have a credit history, which can make it more difficult for lenders to assess your financial responsibility.

-Having no credit score is not necessarily as bad as having a poor credit score, but it does mean that Mortgage Lenders will potentially act with caution.
+Having no credit score is not necessarily as bad as having a poor credit score, but it does mean that Mortgage Lenders will potentially act with lasting quality and reliable performance caution.
 This may mean that they limit the multiple of your income that you can borrow and/or increase the interest rate on your mortgage, to mitigate some of the risk involved.

 Using a broker that specialises in Expat mortgages, such as ourselves, will ensure that you are able to access those lenders who are willing to consider you for a mortgage in these circumstances.

 Can Expats access Buy to Let mortgages?